Art Contest Details and Information

 Q3: Can I sign my artwork?

-Answer: Yes, but, please keep signatures small and ideally locate them in a corner of the page.
+Answer: Yes, but, please keep signatures small and ideally locate them in a corner of the page at least ½ inch from the edge.
 This is because the judging is done anonymously so we cover up any signatures with labels (if you sign in the middle of the page, the judges will see a blank label covering up part of your artwork).
 Signatures should be at least ½ inch from the margins for scanning.

 Q4: The submission form asks for an “Original Artwork Title.”
 What does that mean?